ewanjones/student-dealer/README.md

 # API
-The backend api can be found at /api
+The backend api can be found at /api.
+This is where the backend interacts with the databases.

 ### /api/businesses
 This endpoint returns a list of businesses in the form:

+**Output**
 ```
 {
     "items": [